robertyte/jekyll-now/_posts/2016-10-17-dissertation3-post.md

 ![ROC Space curve](../images/ROCplot_Exp1_positive&negative.png)

 In addition to averaged AUC, specificity and sensitivity as a performance diagnostics I plotted averaged ROC Space curve.
 It represents averaged sensitivity and specificity metrics over number of iterations on ROC plot with 95% confidence interval error bars.
 I used simplified version of ROC Space curve with only one point depicted.
-Nevrtheless, more sophisticated versions of averaging ROC Space curves exist - merging all iterations into 1 curve, vertical averaging, threshold averaging <sup>1</sup>.
+Nevertheless, more sophisticated versions of averaging ROC Space curves exist - merging all iterations into one curve, vertical averaging, threshold averaging <sup>1</sup>.

-The interpretation of such curve is straight forward - the most desirable performance outcome would result in dots placed on the furthest upper left corner with narrow confidence intervals.
-In our case the error bars are sufficiently narrow confirming stable performance of classifiers per varying train/test splits, though the true positive rate (or sensitivity) is too low.
+The interpretation of such curve is straight forward - the most desirable performance outcome would result in points placed on the furthest upper left corner with narrow confidence intervals.
+In our case the error bars are sufficiently narrow confirming stable performance of classifiers per varying train/test splits, though the true positive rates (or sensitivity) are too low.

-Below I share the code stubs for plotting averaged ROC Space curve, similar to one above in the image.
+Below I share code stubs for plotting averaged ROC Space curve, similar to one above in the image.

 ```python